Earlston Parish Church

 https://www.sanctuaryfirst.org.uk/

-Sunday worship is available on BBC Radio Scotland, live on Sundays at 7.30 am and
+Sunday worship is available on BBC Radio Scotland, on Sundays at 7.30 am and

 We do not currently hold a regular Sunday School; children are always welcome to any service, there is a good selection of resources available in the dedicated area at the front of the sanctuary.
 Special provision has been made for wheelchairs in the body of the church.